KudryashevLab/TomoBEAR/README.md

 - (current one) [In situ Structural Biology Group](https://www.mdc-berlin.de/kudryashev) at the [MDCMM (Max Delbrück Center of Molecular Medicine)](https://www.mdc-berlin.de) in Berlin, Germany.

 ## Documentation
-Information on the installation, setup and usage and can be found in the corresponding [wiki](https://github.com/KudryashevLab/TomoBEAR/wiki).
+Information on the installation, setup and usage as well as tutorials and example results can be found in the corresponding [wiki](https://github.com/KudryashevLab/TomoBEAR/wiki).

 ## Repository structure
 Branches: